ent/ent/doc/website/blog/tbd-announcing-versioned-migrations.md

 }
 ```

-Everything we have to do now is creating the migration directory and executing the above Go file:
+All we have to do now is create the migration directory and execute the above Go file:

 ```shell
 mkdir migrations